Managing your Macintosh Keychain

 When keychain problems occur

-When a keychain mismatch occurs, the user must change their keychain password to match the password used to log on to the machine.
-To correctly change your keychain password, the user will use the application Keychain Access.
-Keychain Access is located in Applications\Utilities.
-When you run Keychain Access, it will look similar to the following:
+When a keychain mismatch occurs like the situation above, the user must change their keychain password to match the new UMKC password used to log on to the machine.
+To correctly change your keychain password, the user will select "Update Keychain Password."
+The user will then enter their previous UMKC password.
+If entered correctly, the keychain will be updated with the new UMKC password and will retain all information in the existing keychain.

 When Users cannot change their keychain password